refactorfirst/RefactorFirst/README.md

 The graphs generated in the report will look similar to this one:
 ![image info](./RefactorFirst_Sample_Report.png)

+## Please Note: Java 11 is now required to run RefactorFirst
+The change to require Java 11 is needed to address vulnerability CVE-2023-4759 in JGit

 ## There are several ways to run the analysis on your codebase:

 ### From The Command Line